GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

+## 17 Oct 2024: NCI Explorer outage

+NCI Explorer has experienced an outage since yesterday.
+You may encounter issues when attempting to use this service.
+We are currently investigating the issue.

 ## 16 Oct 2024: Upcoming DEA Sandbox environment upgrade

 On 16 October, DEA will be upgrading the DEA Sandbox environment to include new Python packages and software.